pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

     - Measurements of user input such as the time that passes between clicking a bubble and the button.
     - Heuristics (e.g. “*if the bubble is on the top right corner, the buttons should appear on the side that faces to the middle of the screen.*”)

-We decided to keep going with optimizing [**Cluttering Prevention**](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/code/Optimization/optimizer.py), since we considered it the most meaningful optimization that is unique to our application.
-Furthermore, we settled on optimizing the screen positions (but not the size) of a new user joining a room.
+We decided to keep going with optimizing **Cluttering Prevention**, since we considered it the most meaningful optimization that is unique to our application.
+Furthermore, we settled on optimizing the position on screen (but not the size) of a new user joining a room. <br />

-This can be described by the following maths:<br>
+**Optimization**
+A newly entered user triggers a call from the frontend (Processing) to the backend (Python).
+Processing then sends the screen size and the associated radius to the optimizer program running on Python.
+Furthermore, a list of all preexisting circles is saved as a CSV file, which is imported by the optimizer as well. <br>
+After the optimization process, Python calls Processing back and hands in the newly found location of the joined user. <br />

+The optimization state are the x and y position of the new bubble.
+The objective is to minimize the cost by altering the state.
+The cost function is stated as the euclidian norm of the difference between the state and the target position.
+Thus the absolute distance between both position vectors. <br>
+The optimization is subject to two non-linear constraints.
+The first one enforces no overlapping of the new circle with all other exitsing circles.
+It states that the distance between the position of the new and preexisting circle is larger than both radii together and a fixed threshold.<br>
+The second constraint ensures that the new circle is within the screen bounds. <br>
 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimization_maths.png" alt="Maths behind Optimization" width="600"/>

-After the joining of a fresh user, the [frontend (Processing) sends locations and sizes of all the user-bubbles present to the backend (Python)](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/code/HCI_Interface/RoomWindow.pde), which itself computes the optimal position for the newly joined user and [sends this back to the frontend](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/code/Optimization/Communication.py).
-The bubble for the new user is then rendered at the computed location.
+A crictical part of the algorithm is to find the global minimum, in other words the best location for the circle with as low computation time as possible. <br>
+The convergence of the solver is strongly dependent on the inital condition (left image).
+The program needs to be run for multiple inital condition in order to find the global minimum, thus the smalest cost respective the shortest distance to the target. <br>
+First Monte Carlo Sampling has been used to get a list of positions as inital conditions.
+This approach uses randomly generated samples inside the screen bounds.
+Many samples ensure the finding of the global minimum.
+However, this is computational very inefficent and scales exponentialy with the screen size and number of preexisting circles. <br>
+A more sophisticated approach uses the center of triangles produced by a mesh as initial conditions.
+First the algorithm determines a triangulated mesh with nodes being the center of each preexisting circles (right image).
+Next, the center of each triangle is being calculated and used as intial condition.
+This approach ensures an optimal location of each inital condition in minimal time.
 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimization_explanation.png" width="800"/>

-The optimization indeed delivers some beautiful results, which we also got to show in our [final presentation](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Final_Presentation.pdf).
+The resulting algorithm is robust and converges in minimal time to an optimal solution.
+It can handle big differences in sizes and positions of each circle.
+More results can be seen in our [final presentation](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Final_Presentation.pdf).
+The computation time is less than 500 ms for around 20 users.
+However, it does scale linear and not exponential with increasing number of participants.

 <img src="https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/img/optimizations_results.png" width="800"/>

-The optimization takes place in real time but since the backend operates entirely independent, it could even be outsourced to a powerful server.
+Since the optimizaion script operates entirely independent, it could be performed entierly remote on another workstation.

 ### Summary <a name="final"></a>
+Our program delivers an easy and intuitive way of creating and joining call sessions with many participants.
+The visual representation helps in assigning rights to each user and the overlall clearness.
+Participant with adequate priotity level can create and assigns particpant to breakout rooms.
-At the end of our journey, we created a video that describes our Hifi Prototype.
+Last but not least, we created a video that describes our Hifi Prototype.
 It can be found in the [Deliverables](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Hifi_Prototype_Video.mp4) (worse quality) as well as on [Youtube](https://www.youtube.com/watch?v=Pxt3dmttFs0&feature=youtu.be).